markope/crossbarwww/website/crossbario/iotcookbook/Tessel-Camera.md

 io.crossbar.examples.tessel.camera.take_photo
 ```

 This returns a hex-encoded photo.
+(In the example frontent, this is converted to a base64-encoded data URL.)

 The procedure can also be called to yield [progressive results](../docs/Progressive Call Results) by setting the option `receive_progress: true`.
 In this case, a third handler is attached to the call, and this receives updates about the stage of the process (e.g. "photo taken", "transmitting photo").